 Motley Fool "Extreme Opportunity" subscription service - not for the faint hearted.

 Motley Fool offer a lot of services across different market segments.
 Their site is also a rich mine of articles and guides on all topics regarding investing in markets.
 While some of the other reviews here paint Motley Fool as a scam, they really aren't.

 One of the particular services that they upsell and spam about is called "Motley Fool Extreme Opportunity", which is VERY CLEARLY marketed for those who want to take some speculative bets on stocks.
 Underscore ***speculative*** and ***bets***.

 MFEO are very forward abou...t saying that you shouldn't play with more than 5% of your portfolio and for good reason too as it turns out.
 I joined MFEO recently when they had a "special" deal of $99 discounted from $400 going for "a short time only".
 Classic market high pressure sell.
 I'm six months into my 12months and I'm very confident it isn't worth the $99 let alone $400.
 But it isn't a scam either.
 Fairs fair, the service is ***exactly*** what it promised it would be.
 Buyer beware.
 This is a service that offers at least 3 highly recommended speculative stock buys each quarter.
 They'll give one a month and then at the end of the quarter there is a "Best Buy Now" high conviction three stock recommendation.
 If these 3 are different from the monthly offerings then you might get six speculative recommendations in the quarter.

 Questions & Answers

-If you have any further questions please contact the team at membersupportAU@fool.com.au.
+Should you have any questions please c...ontact our Member Services team at email@example.com.